 Easily the most remarkable story of Cross’s Exeter Change menagerie is the tragic life and horrible death of the elephant Chuny.
 But this deserves such special treatment that it has been reserved for another day and another post.

 Cross goes west and south

 But by 1829 the Strand had become unpleasantly congested.
 The road had to be widened, and the jutting Exeter Change, which left only nine paces from footway to footway, was pulled down.

 Cross retired from the Surrey Zoological Gardens in 1844, selling the concern to William Tyler of Aldgate Street, who had been there at the very start in 1831, and had served many years as secretary.
-(Under Tyler, sadly, the Gardens fell into disrepair, though their true death knell was the building of the second Crystal Palace not so very far away on Sydenham Hill.)
-All the while he and his wife, Maria Ann, had lived in a sober family residence known as Walworth Manor House, which stood at the north edge of the Gardens with a coach house and stables, a forecourt, and a garden planted with fruit trees and shrubs.
+Under Tyler, sadly, the Gardens would fall into disrepair, though their true death knell was the building of the second Crystal Palace not so very far away on Sydenham Hill.
+All the while Cross and his wife, Maria Ann, had lived in a sober family residence known as Walworth Manor House, which stood at the north edge of the Gardens with a coach house and stables, a forecourt, and a garden planted with fruit trees and shrubs.

-Cross himself died on the 2nd of October 1854 at the age of eighty, and it is recorded that an early autumn fog filled the Strand, where Exeter Change had once stood, long ago.
+Cross himself died on 2 October 1854 at the age of eighty, and it is recorded that an early autumn fog filled the Strand, where Exeter Change had once stood, long ago.
 He was buried in Norwood Cemetery, in grave 3014 in square 92.
 Nothing — not even a headstone — is there today.